doiphode/Web-Developer-Task/README.md

 2. Print the data, creating a card for each individual as per the mock-up
 3. Sort the list of individuals by last name alphabetical (descending)
 4. Sort the cards by the date they joined the team (descending)

+## Styling

+_Headings_ - Impact

+_Body Text_ - Georgia

+Beyond that, colours and styling are not important for this.
+More important is your ability to present the data.